nasa/prog_models/sphinx_config/getting_started.rst

 2. Model Generator Method
 *************************
-The second way to generate a new model is using the model generator method :py:meth:`prog_models.prognostics_model.PrognosticsModel.generate_model`.
+The second way to generate a new model is using the model generator method, :py:meth:`prog_models.PrognosticsModel.generate_model`.
 Pass a dictionary of the keys for input, state, output, events (optional), and the required transition into the method, and it will return a constructed model.
-See :py:meth:`prog_models.prognostics_model.PrognosticsModel.generate_model` for more detail.
+See :py:meth:`prog_models.PrognosticsModel.generate_model` for more detail.

 See :download:`examples.model_gen <../examples/model_gen.py>` for an example of this approach.